ErisVentures/optyx-blog/content/tutorials/working-in-raw.md

 ## Overview

 When working with RAW files, Optyx handles its own parsing and primarily works on the JPEG preview for optimal speed.
-While the most common camera models are supported natively, some just released and rarer models will require processing with [Adobe's DNG Converter](https://supportdownloads.adobe.com/detail.jsp?ftpID=6809).
+The following RAW formats are all supported out of the box in Optyx, meaning no other dependencies are necessary.

-## RAW Format Support
+### RAW Formats Supported

 | Manufacturer       | Format | Supported |
 | ------------------ | ------ | --------- |